 Although upper respiratory tract symptoms such as rhinorrhea, nasal congestion, sneezing and sore throat are relatively unusual, it has become clear within a few weeks that anosmia and hyposmia are important signs of the disease (Luers 2020).
 Interestingly, these otolaryngological symptoms appear to be much more common in Europe than in Asia.
-However, it is still unclear whether this is a real difference or whether these complaints in the initial phase in China were not recorded well enough.
-There is now very good data from Europe: The largest study to date found that 1,754/2,013 patients (87%) reported loss of smell, whereas 1,136 (56%) reported taste dysfunction.
+However, it is still unclear whether this is a real difference or whether these complaints were not recorded well enough in the initial phase in China.
+There is now very good data from Europe: the largest study to date found that 1,754/2,013 patients (87%) reported loss of smell, whereas 1,136 (56%) reported taste dysfunction.
 Most patients had loss of smell after other general and otolaryngologic symptoms (Lechien 2020).
 Mean duration of olfactory dysfunction was 8.4 days.
 Females seem to be more affected than males.
 The prevalence of self-reported smell and taste dysfunction was higher than previously reported and may be characterized by different clinical forms.
 Anosmia may not be related to nasal obstruction or inflammation.
 Of note, only two thirds of patients reporting olfactory symptoms and who had objective olfactory testing had abnormal results.

 Cardiovascular symptoms and issues

 There is growing evidence of direct and indirect effects of SARS-CoV-2 on the heart, especially in patients with pre-existing heart diseases (Bonow 2020).
-SARS-CoV-2 has the potential to infect cardiomyocytes, pericytes and fibroblasts via the ACE2 pathway leading to direct myocardial injury, but that pathophysiological sequence remains unproven (Hendren 2020).
+SARS-CoV-2 has the potential to infect cardiomyocytes, pericytes and fibroblasts via the ACE2 pathway leading to direct myocardial injury, but the pathophysiological sequence remains unproven (Hendren 2020).
 Post-mortem examination by in situ hybridization suggested that the most likely localization of SARS-CoV-2 is not in the cardiomyocytes but in interstitial cells or macrophages invading the myocardial tissue (Lindner 2020).
-A second hypothesis to explain COVID-19-related myocardial injury centers on cytokine excess and/or antibody mediated mechanisms.
-It has been also shown that the ACE2 receptor is widely expressed on endothelial cells and that direct SARS-CoV-2 infection of the endothelial cell is possible, leading to diffuse endothelial inflammation (Varga 2020).
-Post-mortem examination cases indicating a strong virus-induced vascular dysfunction (Menter 2020).
+A second hypothesis to explain COVID-19-related myocardial injury centers on cytokine excess and/or antibody-mediated mechanisms.
+It has also been shown that the ACE2 receptor is widely expressed on endothelial cells and that direct SARS-CoV-2 infection of the endothelial cell is possible, leading to diffuse endothelial inflammation (Varga 2020).
+Post-mortem examination cases indicate a strong virus-induced vascular dysfunction (Menter 2020).

 Clinically, COVID-19 can manifest with an acute cardiovascular syndrome (termed “ACovCS”, for acute COVID-19 cardiovascular syndrome).
 Numerous cases with ACovCS have been described, not only with typical thoracic complaints, but also with very diverse cardiovascular manifestations.
 Troponin is an important parameter (see below).
-In a case series of 18 COVID-19 patients who had ST segment elevation, there was variability in presentation, a high prevalence of nonobstructive disease, and a poor prognosis.
+In a case series of 18 COVID-19 patients who had ST segment elevation, there was variability in presentation, a high prevalence of non-obstructive disease, and a poor prognosis.
 6/9 patients undergoing coronary angiography had obstructive disease.
 Of note, all 18 patients had elevated D-dimer levels (Bangalore 2020).
 Among 2,736 COVID-19 patients admitted to one of five hospitals in New York City who had troponin-I measured within 24 hours of admission, 985 (36%) patients had elevated troponin concentrations.
 After adjusting for disease severity and relevant clinical factors, even small amounts of myocardial injury (0.03-0.09 ng/mL) were significantly associated with death (Lala 2020).

 In patients with a seemingly typical coronary heart syndrome, COVID-19 should also be considered in the differential diagnosis, even in the absence of fever or cough (Fried 2020, Inciardi 2020).
-For more information, see the chapter comorbidities.
+For more information, see the chapter Comorbidities, page 379.

 Coagulation abnormalities occur frequently in association with COVID-19, complicating clinical management.
 Numerous studies have reported on an incredibly high number of venous thromboembolism (VTE), especially in those with severe COVID-19.
 The initial coagulopathy of COVID-19 presents with prominent elevation of D-dimer and fibrin/fibrinogen degradation products, while abnormalities in prothrombin time, partial thromboplastin time, and platelet counts are relatively uncommon (excellent review: Connors 2020).
 Coagulation test screening, including the measurement of D-dimer and fibrinogen levels, is suggested.

 But what are the mechanisms?
 Some studies have found pulmonary embolism with or without deep venous thrombosis, as well as presence of recent thrombi in prostatic venous plexus, in patients with no history of VTE, suggesting de novo coagulopathy in these patients with COVID-19.
 Others have highlighted changes consistent with thrombosis occurring within the pulmonary arterial circulation, in the absence of apparent embolism (nice review: Deshpande 2020).
 Some studies have indicated severe hypercoagulability rather than consumptive coagulopathy (Spiezia 2020) or an imbalance between coagulation and inflammation, resulting in a hypercoagulable state (review: Colling 2020).